tonghuikang/google-or-experiments/README.md

 I needed to write everything.
 The book sorting algorithm could been shared.

 However, there are risks and complications when teammates depend on each other, and time is wasted when communicating standards.
-Each member who are making submissions, will need to be able to run code from input to ouput anyway.
+Each member who are making submissions, will need to be able to run code from input to output anyway.